The underlying cause of woke, cancel culture, and the need for mavericks and matrons

 But we also experience, perhaps less obviously, a sense of belonging to, or being part of something greater than ourselves – be it a family, a loving relationship, a community, a nation.
 It’s a sense of togetherness, of camaraderie and unity that can’t be directly seen or touched, anymore than we can touch a forest.
 We can hug an individual tree, but we can only infer it belongs to something greater than itself – a forest.

-That rudimentary understanding leads to an appreciation of what is perhaps most relevant to many, that there is, in life, a masculine tendency toward individuality, and a feminine tendency toward togetherness.
-Research reveals that across all cultures, males tend to be biased toward individuality, that is to say, the masculine, while females, again across all cultures, tend to be biased toward togetherness and unity, that is the to say, the feminine.
+As it turns out, research reveals that across all cultures, males tend to be biased toward individuality (separateness), while females, again across all cultures, tend to be biased toward togetherness and unity.
 For example, the sense of togetherness with, and love of a parent for their infant child is more readily apparent in women (as mothers), than it is in men.
 In terms of the trees and forests analogy, a masculine person (be they male or female) would say “I’m a tree”.
 A feminine person would prefer “we’re a forest”.

 So then, why the tendency toward woke, cancel culture?